 Want to make your own hashtag on TikTok?
 Just type your perfect combo of letters and numbers into your caption, post your video, and like magic, you’ve birthed a hashtag out into the world.

-For best chances of other people hopping on board your cool new tag, try to create something with simple spelling that’s easy to remember and is self-explanatory.
-Something that incorporates the name of your brand or product is typically a good idea, like #liveinlevis.
+For the best chances of other people hopping on board your cool new tag, try to create something with simple spelling that’s easy to remember and self-explanatory.
+Something that incorporates the name of your brand or product is typically a good idea, like #nespressocoffeecurious

 Now that you’re brimming with#hashtagconfidence, go forth and tag fast, tag furious.
 Show that TikTok just what you’re made of!
 You’ll be lighting up the For You page and racking up TikTok followers in no time.